hackingdecentralized/Decentralization-of-Ethereum-Builder-Market/README.md

 ### Pivotal providers

-[level.db](https://auction-dataset.s3.us-east-2.amazonaws.com/others/level.db) is a SQLite database file that stores *pivotal providers* from historical MEV-Boost auctions between September 2022 and July 2024.
+[level.db](https://dataverse.harvard.edu/api/access/datafile/11037519) is a SQLite database file that stores *pivotal providers* from historical MEV-Boost auctions between September 2022 and October 2024.
 This file can help researchers identify key sources of valuable transactions in these auctions and assess their impact on outcomes.

 ## Reproducing Results